mangoproxy-code/proxy-checker-map/README.md

-# IP Checker Tool
+# Proxy Checker Map

-This project is a Python-based GUI application to check multiple IP addresses using a proxy, gather information from `ip-api`, and display the results on an interactive map.
+This project is a Python-based GUI application that checks multiple IP addresses using a specified proxy, gathers information from `ip-api`, and displays the results on an interactive map.
 The tool also saves the results in a CSV file.

 ## Features